embvm/embvm-core/README.md

 Copyright © 2020 Embedded Artistry LLC

 Note that this project is dual-licensed.
 The open-source version of this project is released under GPLv3.
-[Commercial licenses](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provide holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).
-For other open-source licenses, please see the [Software Inventory](docs/software_inventory.xlsx).
+[A commercial license](https://embeddedartistry.com/product/embedded-virtual-machine-commercial-license), which provides holders with the ability to create and distribute software without open-source obligations, can be purchased in the [Embedded Artistry store](https://embeddedartistry.com/store).

 See the [LICENSE](LICENSE) file for further licensing details.